prideout/prideout.github.com/_posts/2011-12-29-go-and-renderman.md

 ## KISS

-So far I'm loving Go, especially when compared to vanilla C.  My only grip is that the built-in math package assumes you want to use 64-bit floats, which isn't ideal when interfacing with graphics API's like OpenGL and RenderMan.
+So far I'm loving Go, especially when compared to vanilla C.  My only gripe is that the built-in math package assumes you want to use 64-bit floats, which isn't ideal when interfacing with graphics API's like OpenGL and RenderMan.
 Ideally, a math library could be written using generics, which is a missing feature in Go.

 I love Go's minimalism so much that I'm willing to live with a few missing features, at least for the time being.